oracle/weblogic-monitoring-exporter/README.md

 # Web application

-One way to use the exporter is by creating a WAR with a default configuration and deploying it to a WebLogic Server instance.
+One way to use the exporter is by creating a WAR file with a default configuration and deploying it to a WebLogic Server instance.

 ## Setting the configuration